 Each year, the program pairs students with professional journalists who often continue to provide academic and professional advice long after the program week ends.

-NAJA’s annual student programs, including Project Phoenix and the NAJF are scheduled in coordination with NAJA's annual National Native Media Conference.
-This year, the conference will take place July 9-12, 2015 in Washington, D.C.
+NAJA’s annual student programs are scheduled in coordination with NAJA's annual National Native Media Conference.

 Students will work on stories under the guidance of mentors who are professional journalists.
 Stories produced by students during the conference will be published by NAJA in a printed newspaper and on our website.
 Students also gain hands-on experience in producing radio and television newscasts.